mvishiu11/Speech2Text/README.md

 ### To Do
 - [x] Implement asynchronous processing for handling multiple requests.
+- [ ] Add database instead of a local queue
 - [ ] Add support for more languages and dialects.
 - [ ] Enhance error handling and logging.